- IR Home

 - 1 What does OMA do?

-OMA's 960+ employees are dedicated to providing passengers and clients with high quality airport and commercial services that meet international standards for safety and security.
+OMA's more than 1,000 employees are dedicated to providing passengers and clients with high quality airport and commercial services that meet international standards for safety and security.

 - 2 What is OMA's history?